 Andrew Murawa is the RTC correspondent for the Pac-12 Conference.
-He filed this report from Thursday afternoon’s Pac-12 Tournament session in Las Vegas.
+He filed this report after Saturday night’s Pac-12 Tournament championship game between Oregon and UCLA.

 - Jonathan Loyd, The Oregon Point Guard.
 After slowly returning from injury, this was supposed to be the week when Dominic Artis returned to form in the Oregon starting lineup.
 He did return to the starting lineup, but it was Jonathan Loyd who was the man at the point for the Ducks.
 He was terrific all weekend averaging 24 minutes and 11.3 points per game, but was particularly good in the championship, scoring 19 points and bailing out the Ducks at the end of the shot clock by knocking down jumpers.
 However, is that the type of offense that head coach Dana Altman really wants?
 After the game, Altman made it clear that there were times that Loyd took some shots that he wasn’t exactly pleased with.
 To be honest, often in the second half, the Ducks didn’t run particularly good sets but got bailed out either by Loyd late or by offensive rebounds off misses.
 Ideally, Loyd would be generating good looks for his teammates more regularly than getting his own shots, but it is awfully hard to argue with the results tonight.